7. Not making lightsaber noises under your breath is *actually impossible*

 11. Star Wars DIDN'T introduce Dolby Stereo to the world

 Lucas' original is certainly the film that made Dolby Stereo popular – but the first film to feature the sound tech was actually Barbra Streisand's A Star is Born.
+Which is a bit of shame because Star Was is a hell of a lot more memorable - probably even in the Streisand household.

 12. The dialogue on the Blu-ray edition is as close to the original sound as you're ever going to get